arushiv/regulatoryAnnotations_comparisons/README.md

 # Regulatory Annotations Comparisons
 This repository contains code to reproduce results of the manuscript:
+Cell specificty of regulatory annotations and their genetics effects on gene expression

 Each directory contains code for analyses specific to different figures of the paper.
 Everything is run using [snakemake](http://snakemake.readthedocs.io/en/latest/).
 The analysis directories follow this general pattern:
 ```